Gilmore Girls: Music

 Gilmore Girls' non-diegetic score was composed by singer-songwriter Sam Phillips throughout its entire run.
 Sherman-Palladino, who served as the music supervisor of the series, was a big fan of the musician and secured her involvement.
 For the score's instrumental arrangement, Phillips primarily used her voice and an acoustic guitar, and on occasion included piano, violin, and drums.
 Many of the musical cues are accompanied by melodic "la-la"s and "ahh"s, which developed because Sherman-Palladino wanted the score to sound connected to the girls themselves, almost like "an extension of their thoughts ... if they had music going in their head during a certain emotional thing in their life."
 Sherman-Palladino felt that the score elevated the series "because it wasn't a wasted element in the show.
 Everything was trying to say a little something, add a little something to it."
-Several of Phillips' album tracks are also played in the show, and she made an appearance in the season six finale, performing part of "Taking Pictures".
+Several of Phillips' album tracks are also played in the show, and she made an appearance in the season six finale "Partings", performing part of "Taking Pictures".

 The theme song is a version of Carole King's 1971 song "Where You Lead".
 King made a new recording specially for Gilmore Girls: a duet with her daughter Louise Goffin.
 She was happy that it gave the song "a deeper meaning of love between a mother and her child".
 King appeared in several episodes as Sophie, the town music shop owner, and performed a brief portion of her song "I Feel the Earth Move" in the revival.

 Music also plays a large part in the show as a frequent topic of conversation between characters and in live performances within scenes and at the end of episodes.
-Musical acts who made appearances include The Bangles, Sonic Youth, Sparks, and The Shins (S04E17).
+Musical acts who made appearances include The Bangles, Sonic Youth, Sparks, and the Shins.
 Grant-Lee Phillips appears in at least one episode per season as the town's troubadour, singing his own songs and covers.
 In 2002, a soundtrack to Gilmore Girls was released by Rhino Records, entitled Our Little Corner of the World: Music from Gilmore Girls.
 The CD booklet features anecdotes from show producers Amy Sherman-Palladino and Daniel Palladino about the large part music has played in their lives.

+A selection of Sam Phillips' score for the series was released on the Mutant label, in association with Warner Bros' WaterTower Music, in November 2025 on vinyl, cassette, CD and streaming platforms.